andrewHeZhaodong/PhD-Finance-Machine-learning/README.md

 The guide to install anaconda and pycharm in Windows can refer to [**Guide_to_install_pycharm_and_anaconda**](Install_pycharm_anaconda_windows.md)

+The guide to install anaconda and pycharm in Ubuntu 18.04 can refer to [**How To Install Anaconda on Ubuntu 18.04**](https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart)

 The guide to set up virtual environment in Ubuntu can refer to [**Guide_to_set_up_anaconda**](TensorFlow_2_0_gpu_installation_guide_ubuntu.md).
 The Windows version will come soon.